prominenceai/deepstream-services-library/docs/overview.md

 retval = dsl_ode_action_print_new('my-print-action')

 # Create a new Capture Frame Action to capture the full frame to a jpeg image and save to the local dir
-# The action can be used with multple triggers for multiple sources.
+# The action can be used with multiple triggers for multiple sources.
 retval = dsl_ode_action_capture_frame_new('capture-action', outdir='./')

 # Create a new Occurrence Trigger that will invoke the above Actions on first occurrence of an object with a